codefresh-io/argo-hub/workflows/codefresh-csdp/versions/0.0.1/docs/image-enricher-git.md

 # image-enricher-git

 ## Summary
-Enrich codefresh image with PRs info.
+Enrich codefresh image with PRs and Issues info.
 Adds pull request information to an image.

 ## Inputs/Outputs